Y Felinheli: Education

 A Welsh-language playgroup Cylch Meithrin Y Felinheli currently serves the community with the support of Mudiad Meithrin.

 Ysgol Gynradd Y Felinheli provides Welsh-medium primary education to the village and the surrounding area.
 As of 2024, there were 171 pupils enrolled at the school.

 In terms of secondary education, the village is in the catchment area of three secondary schools, namely Ysgol Tryfan, Ysgol Syr Hugh Owen and Ysgol Friars.

 Governance

 Local Government

 Y Felinheli forms part of the Bethel a'r Felinheli ward and is currently represented in Cyngor Gwynedd by Plaid Cymru councillors Sasha Ellen Fraser Williams and Gwion Emyr.
 The village also has a Community Council, currently chaired by Eifion Wyn Williams.

 Senedd

-The village is currently represented in the Senedd by Arfon constituency member Siân Gwenllian (Plaid Cymru).

-It is also represented by four North Wales regional members, namely Carolyn Thomas (Labour), Llyr Huws Gruffydd (Plaid Cymru), Sam Rowlands and Mark Isherwood (Welsh Conservatives).
+The village lies within the Gwynedd Maldwyn constituency in the Senedd.
+The constituency is currently represented by six members of the Senedd, namely Siân Gwenllian (Plaid Cymru); Mabon ap Gwynfor (Plaid Cymru); Beca Brown (Plaid Cymru); Elwyn Vaughan (Plaid Cymru); Andrew Griffin (Reform UK) and Claire Johnson-Wood (Reform UK).